epfl-ada/ada-2020-project-milestone-p3-p3_adaconda/README.md

 ## proposed data set
-Note : the different data set here would be merged into one to creat an extended civil war data set
+Note : the different data set here would be merged into one to create an extended civil war data set
 1. civil war data set (CDW)
 2. terrorist attack data set (to merge with CWD) https://gtd.terrorismdata.com/